cosinekitty/astronomy/source/python/README.md

 | --- | --- | --- |
 | `str` | `name` | The common English name of a supported celestial body. |

+### Returns: #Body
+If `name` is a valid body name, returns the enumeration value associated with that body.
+Otherwise, returns `Body.Invalid`.